MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2019.md

 ## Renew certificates for PXE servers

 If you've a PXE server in the VMM fabric, you need to remove it from the fabric, and then add it again.
-This is in order to renew the PXE server certificate and avoid certificate errors.
+This is to renew the PXE server certificate and avoid certificate errors.